SURGroup/UQpy/docs/source/surrogates/kriging.rst

 User-Defined Regression Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Adding a new regression model to the ``Kriging`` class is straightforward.
-This is done by creating a new method that evaluates the basis functions and the Jacobian.
-This method may be passed directly as an object to the `regression` input of the ``Kriging`` class.
+Adding a new regression model to the :class:`.Kriging` class is straightforward.
+This is done by creating a new method
+that evaluates the basis functions and the Jacobian.
+This method may be passed directly as an object to the `regression`
+input of the :class:`.Kriging` class.
 This new class must have a method ``r(self,s)`` that takes as input the samples points at which to evaluate the model and return two arrays containing the value of the basis functions and the Jacobian at these sample points.

 The first output of this function should be a two dimensional numpy array with the first dimension being the number of samples and the second dimension being the number of basis functions.